 State law requires our school district to annually inform parents of students with life-threatening allergies or life-threatening chronic illnesses of the applicable provisions of Section 504 of the Rehabilitation Act of 1973 and other applicable federal statutes, state statutes, federal regulations and state rules.

-If your student has a life-threatening allergy or life-threatening chronic illness, please notify your building principal.
+If your student has a life-threatening allergy or life-threatening chronic illness, please notify the building principal at (618) 498-5527.